 The Second of the Four Cups of Passover – The Cup of Deliverance

-While the nation of Israel were slaves in Egypt, we too experience freedom from slavery as Jesus delivers us from slavery to sin and death!
+While the nation of Israel were slaves in Egypt, we too experience deliverance from slavery as Yeshua delivers us from slavery to sin and death!

 The Third of the Four Cups of Passover – The Cup of Redemption

 Adonai redeemed the Jewish people for Himself.
-As Christians, you experienced redemption by the blood of the Lamb, once and for all!
+As believers, we experienced redemption through Yeshua!

-His blood was shed on the cross as a final sacrifice for sins.
-His arms outstretched on a tree, He gave Himself up for us to redeem us, save us and sanctify us!
+His blood was shed on the cross as a final atonement, as a payment for sins.
+His arms outstretched on a tree, He gave Himself up for us to pay the price that was ours to pay!
+The One who knew no sin became sin for us and He paid our debt.
+He took the curse of sin on Himself in our place.

-The Fourth of the Four Cups of Passover – The Cup of Hallel (Praise or Acceptance)
+The Fourth of the Four Cups of Passover – The Cup of Hillel (Praise or Acceptance)

 This is the cup Yeshua speaks of in Matthew 26:29: